Forest Gardening Regenerative Design

 Lectures and experiential learning will reveal the nature of ecosystem architecture, social structure, and our interconnectedness.

-Forest Gardening and Deep Ecology is a practice, yet it also represents a radically new way of seeing our landscapes and our world.
+Forest Gardening is a practice, yet it also represents a radically new way of seeing our landscapes and our world.
 Seeing nature as a model of wellness; we can grow a diverse range of plants together in mutually beneficial groupings that are primarily self-maintaining.

 This experiential training is your opportunity to get a glimpse of an achievable Paradise ~ one that can be created in a rural field, a suburban yard, or even a vacant city backyard.